jbeales/DeadTrees/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fix readme and plugin header file problems with 1.0.2 deployment.

 = 1.0.2 =
 * Fix issue where the same cover image would be shown for all books at wpurl/books/, ([GitHub Issue #10](https://github.com/jbeales/DeadTrees/issues/10))
 * Fix issue where it was hard to turn off the auto-inclusion of the bookbox at the end of book entries, ([GitHub Issue #5](https://github.com/jbeales/DeadTrees/issues/5))